mre/mre.github.io.v2/blog/2017-rust-url-shortener.md

 ```

 As you can see we're using a [std::sync::RwLock](https://doc.rust-lang.org/std/sync/struct.RwLock.html) here, to protect our repository from shared mutable access.
 This type of lock allows any number of readers or at most one writer at the same time.
-It makes our code a bit harder to read, because whenever we want to access our repository, we need to call the [read](https://doc.rust-lang.org/std/sync/struct.RwLock.html#method.read) and [write](https://doc.rust-lang.org/std/sync/struct.RwLock.html#method.write) methods first.
+It makes our code a bit harder to read because whenever we want to access our repository, we need to call the [read](https://doc.rust-lang.org/std/sync/struct.RwLock.html#method.read) and [write](https://doc.rust-lang.org/std/sync/struct.RwLock.html#method.write) methods first.

 In our `lookup` method, you can see that we are returning a [Result](https://doc.rust-lang.org/std/result/enum.Result.html) type now.
 It has two cases: if we find an id in our repository, we return `Ok(Redirect::permanent(url))`, which will take care of the redirect.
 If we can't find the id, we return an `Error`.

 In our `shorten` method, we switched from a `get` to a `post` request.
 The advantage is, that we don't need to deal with URL encoding.
-We simply create a struct `Url` and derive [FromForm](https://rocket.rs/guide/requests/#data) for it, which will handle the deserialization for us.
+We just create a struct `Url` and derive [FromForm](https://rocket.rs/guide/requests/#data) for it, which will handle the deserialization for us.
 Fancy!

 We're done.
 Let's fire up the service again and try it out!